Mesoamerican Barrier Reef System: Location

-It begins near Isla Contoy on the northern tip of the Yucatán Peninsula and continues south alongside the Riviera Maya including areas like Cozumel and Banco Chinchorro.
-It then continues south along the eastern coast of Belize including many cayes and atolls.
+It begins near Isla Contoy on the northern tip of the Yucatán Peninsula in Mexico and continues south alongside the entire Riviera Maya, including areas like Cancún, Playa del Carmen, Tulum, Cozumel, and on to the southernmost point of coastal Quintana Roo, with Banco Chinchorro and Xcalak.
+It then continues south along the eastern coast of Belize, including many cayes and atolls.
 It extends to the north-east corner of Honduras.
 It is the largest barrier reef in the Western Hemisphere.
+It is the second largest after the Great Barrier Reef of Australia; the MBRS is much less researched and recognized.